“Labor Omnia Vincit” McKay Law

 Cauda Equina Syndrome

-Severe disc protrusions can compress the cauda equina (nerves at the base of the spine).
+In severe cases involving large herniations can compress the cauda equina (nerves at the base of the spine).

 The Central Battleground: Pre-Existing Conditions